IBM/zowe-cli-cics-deploy-plugin/docs/README.md

 For example, you might create the profile using the following command:

-  `zowe profiles create cics-deploy-profile example --cicsplex PLEX1 --scope TESTGRP1 --cicshlq CICSTS55.CICS720 --cpsmhlq CICSTS55.CPSM550 --resgroup BUNDGRP1`
+  `zowe profiles create cics-deploy-profile example --cicsplex PLEX1 --scope TESTGRP1 --cicshlq CICSTS55.CICS720 --cpsmhlq CICSTS55.CPSM550`

 <a name="push_command"></a>
 ### The push command

 The `cics-deploy push bundle` command pushes a bundle from the working directory to a target CICS environment.
-It requires the use of a zosmf profile and an ssh profile, use of a cics-deploy profile is also encouraged (for more information on these dependencies see [Requirements for Push](#push_req)).
+It requires the use of a zosmf profile and an ssh profile in order to do so, use of a cics-deploy profile is also encouraged (for more information on these dependencies see [Requirements for Push](#push_req)).
 You can request assistance on using the push command by issuing the following command:

   `zowe cics-deploy push bundle --help`

-If you have configured default profiles for zosmf, ssh and cics-deploy then two further items are needed:
+If you have configured default profiles for zosmf, ssh and cics-deploy then only two further items are needed:

 1. An up to 8 character unique name to use for the Bundle resource in CICS.
 2. A directory in the target zFS in which do stage the Bundle's resources.